swissup/swissup.github.io/m2/extensions/highlight/index.md

 # Highlight

-Highlight extension provides you with a set of widgets which will help you to list products grouped according to your needs.
-You could easily show new, featured, onsale, bestsellers, popular products.
-With Highlight you will also display products filtered by custom filters.
+Highlight extension provides you with a set of widgets which will help you to list products filtered according to your needs.
+You could easily show new, featured, onsale, bestsellers, ann popular products.
+Or you can filter products by your own conditions.

+{% include gallery.html images=site.data.gallery.m2.highlight.index class="scroll phone-up-1 tablet-up-3 photoswipe" %}

 ### Contents